 Chorin & Niederfinow

-About 60km northeast of Berlin, Kloster Chorin is a romantically ruined monastery near a little lake and surrounded by a lush park.
+About 60km northeast of Berlin, in the heart of the Unesco Biosphere Reserve Schorfheide-Chorin, Kloster Chorin is a romantically ruined monastery near a little lake and surrounded by a lush park.
 Built by Cistercian monks over six decades starting in 1273, it is widely considered one of the finest red-brick Gothic structures in northern Germany.